 Opportunities to learn and grow while helping others make Rush University Medical Center a great place to volunteer.
 Volunteers play a key role in supporting our commitment to the community and excellent patient care.

 Join our 600 volunteers

 More than 600 people from throughout Chicago and the suburbs choose to volunteer at Rush — and new volunteers are always welcome.
 Rush volunteers include the following:

-- High school and college students exploring the health care industry
+- Students exploring the health care industry

 - Professionals seeking to serve their community